 Habitat: Prefers mature (particularly coniferous/mixed), forests which contain numerous dead trunks, branches, and leaves to provide cover for prey (rodents).
 Variety of structures used for denning, including branches, cavities, or broken tops of live trees, snags, stumps, log piles, rock piles, and red squirrel nests.
 Does not occupy recently burned or cut-over (logging) areas.
 Relies on snow for thermal protection and opportunities for foraging/ resting.
 May travel extensively under snowpack.

 Threats: Trapping greatly reduced populations; still allowed in all but a few states; may account for up to 90% of mortality in some areas, impacting population density, sex ratios, and age structure.
-Vulnerable to raptors and other carnivores.
+Martens are vulnerable to raptors and other carnivores.
 Reintroduction in areas has allowed numbers to recover; deforestation remains a serious/persistent threat.
-Listed as Sensitive Species by Forest Service.
+Research shows martens depend on older, mature forests, the forests most threatened by Forest Service logging proposals.
+Martens are currently not considered scarce in the Clearwater region by the Forest Service or Idaho Department of Fish and Game.
+However there is little hard data, other than trapping records, regarding martens in the region.

 Miscellaneous: Seeds (they eat) are dispersed throughout forest by way of feces.
 Presence of Marten is indicator of good environmental conditions because dependent on prey found in mature coniferous forests.
 Smaller cousin of Northern Rockies Fisher; occupies slightly higher elevations than Fisher.